University of Chicago Hong Kong

-The University of Chicago Hong Kong (officially The Hong Kong Jockey Club University of Chicago Academic Complex and The University of Chicago Francis and Rose Yuen Campus in Hong Kong) is a satellite campus of the University of Chicago in Mount Davis, Hong Kong Island, Hong Kong, China.
+The University of Chicago Hong Kong (officially The Hong Kong Jockey Club University of Chicago Academic Complex | The University of Chicago Francis and Rose Yuen Campus in Hong Kong) is an overseas campus of the University of Chicago in Mount Davis, Hong Kong, alongside other satellite campuses of the university in London, Paris, Beijing, Chicago, and Delhi.
+The Hong Kong campus was opened in November 2018 to foster academic research and collaboration with partner institutions.

-The university opened its Hong Kong campus in November, 2018 with the same tradition of research, education and institutional collaboration as its other overseas campus and centre locations in London, Paris, Beijing, and Delhi.
-As a strategic regional hub, it is an important addition to the University of Chicago's international presence and engagement throughout Asia.
-Serving its students, cultivating intellectual research and academic collaboration with partner institutions are objectives of The University of Chicago Francis and Rose Yuen Campus in Hong Kong, while also bringing new opportunities for community partnerships and social impact.

 The Hong Kong Jockey Club Charities Trust has a strong presence on the campus.
 In addition to providing institutional support, the Trust has been instrumental in building the Hong Kong Jockey Club University of Chicago Academic Complex, renovating the Hong Kong Jockey Club University of Chicago Heritage Courtyard and Interpretation Centre and creating The Hong Kong Jockey Club Program on Social Innovation which resides on the campus.

 Programs and events

 The University of Chicago Hong Kong has become home to hundreds of faculty, graduate and undergraduate students across the entirety of all University of Chicago Schools and Divisions.
 It hosts dozens of academic workshops, conferences, and public lectures each year.
 Since its inception in 2018, the Yuen Campus has been a destination for faculty and students of the College Study Abroad, Chicago Booth's Executive MBA, Executive Education, the Polsky Center for Entrepreneurship and Innovation and the Rustandy Center for Social Sector Innovation.